Akash-Mittal/profile/readme.md

 	* Nag Tibba.
 	* Hanuman Tibba.
 * Chandrayan Tap.(This is One month Activity where one work Character Defects for first 15 Days full moon and work on adding new dimensions to one's character - This term i have heard from Sudhanshu G Mahraj)
+* Complete My Pending Book - Letter from Hell for My Daughter, Managing Finance Effectively and efficiently.